dotnet/msbuild/documentation/Logging-behaviour.md

 | MSBuild engine information |

 ### Binary logger / build logger
 The binary logger does not have a verbosity option.
 It includes all messages, projects and files from the build by default.
+It is intended to be a tooling-friendly way to get detailed information about what happened during a build, for analysis or automated processing.
 You can find more information about the binlogs on [MSBuild Github Documentation](https://github.com/dotnet/msbuild/blob/main/documentation/wiki/Binary-Log.md).

 ### Console logger